Magneto: Medical application

 The magneto also had a medical application for treatment of mental illness in the beginnings of electromedicine.
 In 1850, Duchenne de Boulogne, a French doctor, developed and manufactured a magneto with a variable outer voltage and frequency, through varying revolutions by hand or varying the inductance of the two coils, for clinical experiments in neurology.

 Ignition magnetos

 Magnetos adapted to produce impulses of high voltage for spark plugs are used in the ignition systems of spark-ignition piston engines.
-Magnetos are used in piston aircraft engines for their reliability and simplicity, often in pairs.
 Motor sport vehicles such as motorcycles and snowmobiles may use magnetos because they are lighter in weight than an ignition system relying on a battery.
 Small internal combustion engines used for lawn mowers, chain saws, portable pumps and similar applications use magnetos for economy and weight reduction.
 Magnetos are not used in highway motor vehicles that have a cranking battery, which may need more ignition timing control than a magneto system can provide, though sophisticated solid state controllers are becoming more common.

+Magnetos are used in piston aircraft engines for their reliability and simplicity.
+Typically, each engine has two magnetos and each cylinder has two spark-plugs, with each magneto powering one of them.
+This provides two independent ignition systems so the engine will keep running if either fails.